Tembo Savings logo

 When considering opening a LISA, remember that withdrawals for any purpose other than buying a first home or for retirement will incur a 25% government penalty, meaning you may get back less than you paid in.

-AER variable means that the interest rate on your savings account can change over time.
+AER variable means that the interest rate on a savings account can change over time.
 Banks may adjust the rate based on market conditions or other factors.
-When you see "variable" associated with AER, it indicates that the rate isn't fixed and could go up or down.
+When 'variable' is associated with AER, it indicates that the rate is not fixed and could go up or down.

 Read more: Are interest rates going up?

-AER fixed means that the interest rate on your savings account is locked in for a specific period - normally between 1-5 years/ You'll know exactly how much interest you'll earn, regardless of changes in the market.
+AER fixed means that the interest rate on a savings account is locked in for a specific period, normally between 1-5 years, you will know exactly how much interest will be earned, regardless of changes in the market.
 This can be advantageous if you want predictable returns on your savings.

 What is a good AER rate?